shalu2424/Inheritance-projects/README.md

        / \
       B   C

-Here B and C inherit properties of A**.
+Here B and C inherit properties of A.

 ## 🔹 Multiple Inheritance

-Multiple Inheritance occurs when a single subclass tries to inherit from more than one superclass**.
+Multiple Inheritance occurs when a single subclass tries to inherit from more than one superclass.

 Example: